Skip to content

 Schemas and result schemas

 Prefactor agent schemas describe the expected shape of span payloads and span results for each span type.
-In SDK terms, you provide these through httpConfig.agentSchema and they are registered with the agent manager during initialisation.
+In the SDK this is agentSchema / the agent schema object; in the platform it is the activity schema.
+You provide these through httpConfig.agentSchema and they are registered with the agent manager during initialisation.
 Every span type must have payload and result definitions in the activity schema; integration packages supply permissive defaults for their prefixed span types so you can start recording traces before you write tight, custom schemas.

 Each default schema defines both span_schemas and span_result_schemas.
 This separation lets you validate request-side fields and result-side fields independently, which is useful when your workflows evolve at different speeds for inputs and outputs.
 Out of the box, the SDK defaults are permissive: they describe a generic object and allow properties you have not listed yet, so they do not block incremental instrumentation.